 How to find, select and rent a house or flat in Singapore

 Where to live?
-This is one of the major problems expatriates initially face when moving to Singapore and to best evaluate your circumstances the table below list factors, amongst other more personal issues, which expatriates relocating to Singapore need to take into consideration.
+This is one of the major problems expatriates initially face when moving to Singapore.
+To best evaluate your circumstances, we have listed below some factors, amongst other more personal issues, which expatriates relocating to Singapore need to take into consideration.

 Decision criteria for selecting a home for rent in Singapore

 |Kindergarten / Junior School / High School|

 |Shuttle buses provided (especially for after school activities?)|

 |Will you have a car|

 |Will your spouse/children need access to a car during the day?|

 |Will you be using public transport (air-conditioned buses, MRT or taxis)?|

 |see ‘Car and Driving’|